 We also call this phenomenon earthing and it is the key that protects leakage of charge when we use electricity in our house.
 Some households have dedicated circuits for appliances, this is particularly to streamline the electrical setup and protect other, connected appliances.

 The tripping of electrical circuits can be particularly annoying, but we must look at it as a warning sign.
 Tripping, if it’s rare, is preventive.
-But frequent circuit tripping is an out and loud warning.
+But if the circuit breaker keeps tripping is an out and loud warning.
 Due to resistance, when an electric current is passed through the wires, they have a tendency to heat up.

 Electric circuits break when the load is increased which is highly dangerous not only for the electrical setup but is also unsafe.
 We will discuss this in detail in this article.